AltGeorgia/altgeo-website/content/publications/no-good-time-without-drugs-qualitative-study-among-nightlife-attendees-in-tbilisi-georgia.md

   in Tbilisi, Georgia"
 publishDate: 2022-08-10T13:29:44.043Z
 description: >-
-  INTRODUCTION: Individuals who visit nightclubs and electronic dance music (EDM) festivals tend to use psychoactive substances, often multiple substances, in this setting and are at risk of serious negative health
+  Individuals who visit nightclubs and electronic dance music (EDM) festivals tend to use psychoactive substances, often multiple substances, in this setting and are at risk of serious negative health

   effects.
 This paper aims to explore respondents’ experiences and perceptions in order to have a better